 - Inform the professor of what was witnessed.

-- Inform the provost of what was witnessed.
+- Inform the Office of Academic Affairs of what was witnessed.

-- Inform Community Expectations and Restorative Practices of what was witnessed.
+- Inform the Office of Community Expectations and Restorative Practices of what was witnessed.

-- If it is determined that a possible Honor Code infraction will be resolved through a judicial board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by Community Expectations and Restorative Practices.
+- If it is determined that a possible academic integrity violation will be resolved through a board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by the Office of Community Expectations and Restorative Practices.

-- When the final outcome of the disciplinary review is a finding that the student is responsible for an academic integrity violation, Community Expectations and Restorative Practices notifies the course professor of the finding.
-The course professor may then implement one of the grading options detailed in Actions 1, 2, or 3 of “Actions by the Faculty Member,” even if a grade for the academic work in question and/or for the course was assigned before the faculty member was notified of the academic integrity violation by Community Expectations and Restorative Practices.
+- When the final outcome of the disciplinary review is a finding that the student is responsible for an academic integrity violation, the Office of Community Expectations and Restorative Practices will notify the course professor of the finding.
+The course professor may then implement one of the grading options detailed in Actions 1, 2, or 3 of “Actions by the Faculty Member,” even if a grade for the academic work in question and/or for the course was assigned before the faculty member was notified of the academic integrity violation by the Office of Community Expectations and Restorative Practices.
 (Additional appeal of the grade assignment is not available).

 Personal Integrity